 Also known as rotator cuff tendonitis, the condition can be caused by long-term overuse or from repetitive arm-intensive activity such as DIY, tennis or hedge trimming.
 This can irritate tendons that form the band of muscle called your rotator cuff, which secures your upper arm in its socket.

-When the rotator cuff swells, the tendon and the fluid sacs known as bursa, which allow your rotator cuff to move smoothly, become pinched together in the space between your shoulder blade and rotator cuff.
+When the rotator cuff swells, the tendon and the fat pad known as a bursa, which allow your rotator cuff to move smoothly, become pinched together in the space between your shoulder blade and the arm bone.